osoc21/RoadBase/misc/deployment/README.md

 ### Full setup
 - Install docker on the server: [Docker documentation](https://docs.docker.com/engine/install/ubuntu/)
 - Copy the [docker-compose.yml](https://github.com/osoc21/RoadBase/blob/master/misc/deployment/docker-compose.yml) file to the server and edit it to use the correct docker hub images.
+- If the docker hub repository is private, don't forget to login using "docker login -u your_username -p your_password"
 - Run the "docker-compose up" command in the directory on the server that contains the docker-compose.yml file.
 This will also spin up the Caddy server image so no nginx is needed.
 - If desired, follow the watchtower documentation for automatic deployment to the server.